Predrag Raković: Further collaboration and death

 In April 1944, during the German-led Operation Kammerjäger, a counter to the Partisan divisions that had penetrated into the occupied territory of Serbia, Raković's Chetniks were soundly defeated by Partisan forces.
 Later that month, Raković – who was one of the principal Chetnik links with the Nedić puppet regime and the Germans – met in Čačak with German officer, Obersturmführer Biermann, the head of the Sicherheitsdienst (the SS security service) in the occupied territory, and told him that his authority to represent Mihailović had been withdrawn.
 This implied that Mihailović was aware of Raković's collaboration, and that he was aware of the collaboration agreement Raković had previously with the Germans.
 In mid-August Raković went to Belgrade to meet with commander of Ljotićevci, General Kosta Mušicki, who promised Raković that he would support his forces with one truck, arms and uniforms.

 According to pro-partisan sources, on 28 November 1944, Raković held a meeting with Partisans in village Brđani near Gornji Milanovac.
 Partisans allowed Chetnik soldiers to either leave for their homes or join Partisans, however commanding officers would have to surrender to Partisans and be tried after the war.
-Chetniks rejected last condition, which ended the negotiations.
+Chetniks rejected the last condition, which ended the negotiations.
+In late December 1944, Raković and a few of his men were surrounded in a village in western Serbia by Partisan forces.
+Using a ruse, his men were induced to surrender, but Raković killed himself.
+On his body were found the radio codes he had been using to communicate with Mihailović.
+These codes were then used to initiate fake traffic with Mihailović about Chetnik strength in the country to encourage him to remain in Yugoslavia so that he could be captured and tried.